 What to do in Vesterbro, Copenhagen

 Vesterbro is west of Copenhagen station and one of the trendiest areas we went to.
 Here there are plenty of cafes with outdoor seating, tattoo shops and street art to see.
 It is also home to the former Meat Packing District that has now been transformed into amazing restaurants with plenty of outdoor seating in the sun.
 Also located within the meat packing district is Øksnehallen, an old cattle market.
 Now there are different exhibitions on throughout the year and during our stay, there was a graffiti exhibition on here.
+Don’t worry about breaking the bank either, there are still loads of almost free things to do in Copenhagen!

 Where to Eat in Vesterbro